 Mastic is a sticky substance exuded from the branches and trunk of the mastic tree (Pistaccia lentiscus var. chia), which grows in the eastern Mediterranean and North Africa.
 The sweetest-smelling variety comes primarily from trees on the Greek island of Chios.
 Mastic gum has been chewed for at thousands of years to soothe upset stomachs, ease gastritis, and freshen the breath.

-I discussed your question with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine and an authority on botanical medicine.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health and an authority on botanical medicine.
 She told me that researchers have found that mastic gum kills many of the oral bacteria that cause bad breath and promote cavities, which is why it's included in a variety of toothpastes and mouthwashes.
 Some evidence also suggests that it can help reduce inflammation in the gastrointestinal tract.
 For this reason, you'll often find mastic gum in supplements for heartburn, usually in combination with deglycyrrhizinated licorice (DGL), a natural remedy I often recommend for stomach irritation.

 Dr. Low Dog also told me that doctors use a liquid adhesive called Mastisol that contains mastic gum to help keep bandages in place.
 In addition, you can find this natural product in a number of topical ointments and salves for minor wounds and scrapes.
 Some evidence suggests that the essential oil in the gum is responsible for its antibacterial activity.